galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 ## Creating an example Galasa project using Docker

-This example uses port `8080` but you can `8080` with a different port.
+This example uses port `8080` but you can substitute this value with a different port.

 1. Extract the docker image (`isolated.tar`) that is provided in the zipped distribution to a directory of your choice.
-2. Within the directory, run the command `sudo docker load -i isolated.tar`.
-A confirmation message is received which is similar to the following message:
+2. Within the directory, run the command `sudo docker load -i isolated.tar`.<br> A confirmation message is received which is similar to the following message:
 ```
 Loaded image: docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT
 ```